-No. 10 Iowa beats No. 16 Northwestern 87-72 in Big Ten game
+No. 10 Iowa beats No. 19 Northwestern 87-72 in Big Ten game

 BIG PICTURE

 The Hawkeyes bounced back from Friday’s 102-95 overtime loss at Minnesota, a game in which they led by seven points in the final minute of the second half.
-Northwestern had its four-game winning streak snapped.
 The Wildcats were one of two teams left who were undefeated in Big Ten play.

 UP NEXT